JCcentric/FrontEnd_WGU/README.md

 Front End Web Design Project

-The project was to create a website utilizing HTML, CSS, and JavaScript
+The project was to create a website utilizing HTML, CSS, and JavaScript to show competency in basic webstie structure and coding.

 The website should be well structured and be about a state of my choosing.
 The state that I chose was North Carolina.